 Partners are organisations with specific cyber expertise which are invited by GFCE members to participate in a GFCE initiative.
-Partners can be NGOs, research institutes, companies, international organisations, governmental organizations etc.
+Partners can be NGOs, research institutes, companies, international organisations etc.

 Organizations with specific expertise who are interested to become a GFCE partner can contact the Secretariat.